Garuda Indonesia Flight 152: Lawsuits

 The first lawsuit was filed on September 24, 1998, on behalf of American passengers Fritz and Djoeminah Baden.
 Additional lawsuits were filed in state and federal courts in Chicago related to 26 more victims.
 The sole defendant in the lawsuits was Sundstrand Corporation (later Hamilton Sundstrand), the manufacturer of the GPWS.
 The plaintiffs alleged that the GPWS was defectively designed, that the manufacturer was aware of its deficiencies in mountainous terrain for over a decade, and had the system worked as designed the accident could have been avoided.
 Sundstrand disputed these claims and did not accept responsibility.
 Nearly six years after the crash the lawsuit was settled out of court.

 A suit against Garuda Indonesia, brought by Joyce Coyle in Oregon (Coyle v.
 P.T.
 Garuda Indonesia) was dismissed on the grounds that the US court had no jurisdiction to hear a case about domestic flights operated by a government-owned airline in another country.

 Aftermath

 Flights between Jakarta and Medan are now operated by flight numbers 118, 182, 184, 186, 188 and 190 (operating to Kualanamu International Airport as a successor for Polonia airport since 2013).
 As of January 2023, Garuda Indonesia continued to operate the flight number 152, now serving the route between Jakarta and Batam, using a Boeing 737-800.

-Dramatization
+In Media

 The crash of Garuda Indonesia Flight 152 is featured in the fifth episode of the Season 17 of Mayday (Air Crash Investigation).
 The episode is titled "Lethal Turn".